IMApurbo/fckr/README.md

 # FCKR – The Ultimate Brute Forcer

 **FCKR** is a command-line tool designed for **security researchers** and **penetration testers** to brute-force HTTP requests with powerful and customizable filtering capabilities.
-It replaces the `FCKR` placeholder in URLs or POST bodies with values from a wordlist, allowing you to test web endpoints and inspect/filter responses.
+It replaces the `FCK` placeholder in URLs or POST bodies with values from a wordlist, allowing you to test web endpoints and inspect/filter responses.

 > ✨ Developed by **[@IMApurbo](https://github.com/imapurbo)**
 > 🛡️ Use responsibly.
 Authorized testing only.